dobriban/Topics-In-Modern-Statistical-Learning/README.md

-# STAT 991: Topics In Modern Statistical Learning (UPenn, 2022 Spring)
+# STAT 991: Uncertainty Quantification for Machine Learning (UPenn, 2022 Spring)

 This class surveys advanced topics in statistical learning based on student presentations.